samuelmuniz/Hands_On_Rl/README.md

 pip install wandb
 ```

-Use the documentation of Stable-Baselines3 and Weights & Biases to track the Cartpole training.
+Use the documentation of Stable-Baselines3 and Weights & Biases to track the CartPole training.
 Make the run public.

 🛠 Share the link of the wandb run in the `README.md` file.